endre90/micro_sp/README.md

 2.  [x] don't complicate, have parameterized
 3.  [x] layered (comp(param(inc)))
 4.  [x] publish complete state
+5.  [ ] think about how to parameterize modelling like the pddl people do
-5.  [x] update command vars to match measured values on refresh (raar)
+6.  [x] update command vars to match measured values on refresh (raar)
-6.  [x] raar: act, ref and act_ref have to have the same domain and same r#type
+7.  [x] raar: act, ref and act_ref have to have the same domain and same r#type
-7.  [ ] where is the state? who owns the state?
+8.  [ ] where is the state? who owns the state?
-8.  [x] proper command line arguments
+9.  [x] proper command line arguments
-9.  [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
+10. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
-10. [ ] the "start/stop running" should actually set the reference values     ?
+11. [ ] the "start/stop running" should actually set the reference values     ?
-11. [x] have to add delay for dummy act
+12. [x] have to add delay for dummy act
-12. [ ] add boolean variables
+13. [ ] add boolean variables
-13. [x] add handshake kind
+14. [x] add handshake kind
-14. [ ] the algorithms should probably be solver agnostic
+15. [ ] the algorithms should probably be solver agnostic
-15. [x] move setup to parser
+16. [x] move setup to parser
-16. [ ] other command paradigm or are we done?
+17. [ ] other command paradigm or are we done?
-17. [ ] testing
+18. [ ] testing
-18. [x] structure and modules
+19. [x] structure and modules
-19. [ ] generate dummy driver from the model
+20. [ ] generate dummy driver from the model
-20. [x] documentation, probably not done
+21. [x] documentation, probably not done
-21. [ ] dummy_value should be deeply integrated
+22. [ ] dummy_value should be deeply integrated
-22. [ ] proper readme
+23. [ ] proper readme
-23. [x] proper get planning result
+24. [x] proper get planning result
-24. [ ] include readmes to benches to describe added constraints
+25. [ ] include readmes to benches to describe added constraints
-25. [ ] benchmarks blocksworld:
+26. [ ] benchmarks blocksworld:
     1. [x] micro_sp inc enumerated boolean
     2. [ ] micro_sp inc pure boolean
     3. [ ] micro_sp inc pure enumeration